naif-sameer/my-programming-docs/docs/tools/git.md

 git tag -a v1.0.1 a87984 -m "Naif add tag"

 #-------------------------------------
-# create new branch reop to allows
+# create new branch repo to allows
 #multiple lines of developments
 git branch
 git branch sidebar